 Total program cost including non-refundable application fees is approximately $5,290.
-This covers: tuition, visa and roundtrip airfare, lodging (4-star hotels), meals, in-country transportation, entrance fees.
+This covers: tuition, visa and roundtrip airfare, lodging (3- or 4-star hotels), meals, in-country transportation, and entrance fees.

 A $30 non-refundable application fee must accompany the application.
 A $450 non-refundable program deposit (which counts against tuition) will be due in January 2015.
 The remainder will be billed to student accounts—full details available from Student Financial Services.

 Students are required to obtain passports in advance of the trip to allow GEO to obtain a visa for China entry.
 Students must also secure any needed immunizations.

 By December 15, Gordon applicants must: